 Look Out for Amorous Alligator Lizards

 Spring is mating season for alligator lizards.
-From Baja California to British Columbia, we need your help to study their mating behavior in our 10th and FINAL year of this long-term project.
+From Baja California to British Columbia, we need your help to study their mating behavior in the 11th and likely FINAL year of this long-term project.

 Alligator lizard coitus 2021 by iNat user James